arnold7800x3d/Triskelion_Python_Keylogger/Readme.md

 ## Project Demo

 ## Authors
 "Triskelion: A Python Based Software Keylogger for Vulnerability Assessment in the Cyberspace" was undertaken by Arnold Ochieng' for CNS 3104: Computer Networks Project I at Strathmore University in 2024.
-For amy questions or additional information about this project, contact the author.
+For any questions or additional information about this project, contact the author.
 - [Arnold Ochieng'](https://github.com/arnold7800)